 My research on the Ardagh Chalice is now published

 Insular Art is a code for Celtic Art.
-Don’t ask why.
-It’s a long story.
+Don't ask why.
+It's a long story.
 But every three to five years there is an international conference where scholars, archaeologists and museum curators meet to hold forth on their latest discoveries and opinions.
-In 2014 I went to Ireland as one of the presenters at the Seventh International Insular Art Conference in Galway to speak as the lone representative of toiling Celtic craftsmen.
+In 2014 I went to Ireland as one of the presenters at the Seventh International Conference on Insular Art in Galway to speak as the lone representative of toiling Celtic craftsmen.

 The conference proceedings were then groomed for publishing and released as a very serious looking book.
 The publisher, Four Courts Press, is Ireland's leader in scholarly tomes.
 How cool is it that they describe the book as "Essays by forty leading experts" and then list Stephen Walker as one of the authors?